QuBenhao/LeetCode/problems/problems_1780/problem.md

 # 1780.
-Check if Number is a Sum of Powers of Three
+Check if Number is a Sum of Powers of Three [Rating: 1505.82]

 Given an integer `n`, return `true` *if it is possible to represent* `n` *as the sum of distinct powers of three.*Otherwise, return `false`.